amatriain/feedbunch/README.md

 Please add new tests or update existing ones when adding or changing features.

-TravisCI is used for continuous integration.
+Semaphore CI is used for continuous integration.
 Any pull requests that have failed tests will probably not be accepted.

 ### Logging